evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 10 hours and 54 minutes.

 {{< sitefiguresized thumb="models/hiphi/z/z_5_seater/charging_1_st.jpg" title="HiPhi Z 5 Seater" width="3000" height="2032"  >}}